infinispan-demos/custom-datagrid-openshift/custom-xml-s2i/README.md

-# S2I for custom configuration
+# S2I for custom XML configuration

 ## Trying it out